mitou/jr.mitou.org/english.md

 Creators who have achieved outstanding results are certified as Mitou Junior Super Creators.
 They're eligible to apply for Admission Office Entrance Examinations of Keio University SFC and Tokyo Metropolitan University.

 ## Past Projects
 In 2019, we accepted 13 projects (17 individuals) out of 127 applications.
 9 of the creators were certified as Mitou Junior Super Creator.
-The presentation videos and full information are available <a href="/projects/2019">here</a>. <br>
+The presentation videos and full information are available <a href="/projects/2019">here</a>.

 In 2018, we accepted 12 projects (14 individuals) out of 105 applications.
 6 of the creators were certified as Mitou Junior Super Creator.
-The presentation videos and full information are available <a href="/projects/2018">here</a>
+The presentation videos and full information are available <a href="/projects/2018">here</a>.

 <h2>Supporting Public Organizations</h2>
 Mitou Junior is officially recognized and supported by the Ministry of Education, Culture, Sports, Science and Technology, and the Ministry of Economy, Trade and Industry.